arduino/docs-content/content/hardware/04.pro/miscellaneous/enclosure-kit/tutorials/assembly-instructions/content.md

 <source src="assets/edge-control-kit-assembly-animation.mp4" type="video/mp4"/>
 </video>

-Once you got all the parts and a Edge Control, we can start with placing the Edge Control into the bottom part of the enclosure kit.
+Once you got all the parts and an Edge Control, we can start with placing the Edge Control into the bottom part of the enclosure kit.

 ![First step](assets/1st.png)